 How and when to apply

-- 15 June* for workshops taught in the Trimester Two (July–October).
+- 20 June for workshops taught in Trimester Two (July–October).
 You will be notified of the outcome by the end of June.

-- 27 October for workshops taught in the Trimester Three—summer trimester (November–February).
-You will be notified of the outcome by early-mid November, depending on the workshop start date.
+- 31 October for workshops taught in Trimester Three—summer trimester (November–January but note that the IIML's summer courses run in January and February only).
+You will be notified of the outcome by mid-November.

 Before you apply